>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Eddie led the way to the front of the class.
 With a heavy heart I followed, nervous and fearful.

-Well, well, what shall we do with these two?’ our minder asked, loud and theatrically, which raised a titter round the classroom.
+Well, well, what shall we do with these two?’ our minder asked, inviting titters from around the classroom.

 I squirmed, sensing a show up.
 Sure enough, comments about Spotty Muldoon and Spotted Dick turned titters into shrieks of laughter.
 The class loved it, not least the fawning females on the front row, who lapped it up.